 Speak with a New York Liability Attorney

-While an individual does have a right to file a suit against the government for an injury that was a direct result of municipal liability, effective litigation will require an extensive understanding of specialized laws, and municipal lawsuits.
+While an individual does have a right to file a suit against the government for an injury that was a direct result of municipal liability, effective litigation will require an extensive understanding of specialized laws, and municipal lawsuit.
 Consulting with a knowledgeable lawyer who can help with filing the proper paperwork will be crucial.
 Additionally, a lawyer can protect the rights of their client and can help them achieve the compensation they may be entitled to for damages.

 Filing a Lawsuit Claim